-Although the HST and the loading rates were not significantly different when the external weights were placed on the subjects, the size of the FMFP was significantly increased when external weights were placed on the subjects.
+The results of this study show that the subjects were able to contract their quadriceps external weights were placed on the subjects, the size of the FMFP was significantly increased when external weights were placed on the subjects.
 This finding is similar with the findings of Messier et al. (1996) who noticed that absolute peak vertical GRF increases in direct proportion with BW.
 However, in this study the investigators recruited people with a medical diagnosis of knee OA.
 Thus, this study provided no information about the size of the GRF in obese people without knee OA.
-Furthermore, Messier et al. (1996) showed that the statistical significance was only apparent in the absolute GRFs.
+Furthermore, absolute GRFs.
 In this current study the statistical significance was evident even after normalizing the GRFs for bodyweight.